IRLP Link Radio Interface and

 Audio Levels

-This method of connecting your radio is simple, but you will find that the audio level from the radio is low.
-To boost your audio output, follow one of the two suggestions described in the "Improved Interface for GE Phoenix RX audio" section on this page.
+On those MVSs with fixed audio output, you may find that the audio level is too low.
+To boost your audio output, follow one of the two suggestions described in the "Improved Interface for GE Phoenix RX audio" section on the IRLP website.
 If you are going to take audio off the speaker (the simplest approach) the following photo locates the speaker connection.

 Find an GE MVS radio on eBay